ray-project/ray/doc/source/dask-on-ray.rst

 .. note::

-  This API is experimental.
-In particular, note that Ray does not currently support object spilling, and hence cannot process datasets larger than cluster memory.
+  Note that Ray does not yet support object spilling, and hence cannot process datasets larger than cluster memory.
+This is a planned feature.

 =========
 Scheduler